How to get A Business Manager Visa In Japan? (2026 Edition)

 Office Space Requirements

 Home offices are no longer permitted under the new rules.
-You must secure dedicated commercial space appropriate for your business scale.
+You must secure a dedicated commercial space appropriate for your business scale.

 Considerations: